manuelarte/gowasp/README.md

 ## 🛠️ Application Overview

-Once you have the application running, let's start first exploring the functionality provided by it.
+Once the application is up and running, you can begin by exploring its core features.

 ### 🔑 Login/Signup Page

-Navigate to the signup form [/users/signup][signup].
-Let's try to create an `user`, for example, with:
+Start by navigating to the [signup page][signup].
+Try creating a user account with the following credentials:

 ```yaml
 username: test